UCF/Compliance-Theme/readme.markdown

 ## Notes
 * This theme uses a static home page template instead of the content of a page titled 'Home'.
 In the WordPress Settings > Reading settings, 'Front Page displays' should be set to 'Your latest posts' and NOT a static page.
 Home page elements can be customized from the Theme Options admin area.
 * More information on this theme's framework, registered post types, taxonomies, and shortcodes can be viewed in the [Generic Theme's readme](https://github.com/UCF/Wordpress-Generic-Theme/blob/master/readme.markdown).
-*This theme requires the Advanced Custom Fields plugin.

 ## Shortcodes